This post may contain affiliate links. Please see my disclosure policy for details.

 It’s located above a swanky rich neighbourhood and my driver was telling me it costs millions of rupees to get a house there!

-The clocktower is a great place to shop the market place is stall to stall souvenir heaven.
-Wall hangings, duvet covers and pashminas from all over are sold here.
+The clocktower is a great place to shop the marketplace is a stall to stall souvenir heaven.
+Wall hangings, duvet covers, and pashminas from all over are sold here.

 The Step Well (Toorji Ka Jhalara)

-There’s actually some really cool bars, cafés and shops including the stepwell café and a rooftop restaurant at Hotel Haveli around here.
+There are actually some really cool bars, cafés, and shops including the stepwell café and a rooftop restaurant at Hotel Haveli around here.
 Be sure to poke your nose around.

-I would personally always pick one of the many restaurants that has a rooftop overlooking the fort while you’re eating.
+I would personally always pick one of the many restaurants that have a rooftop overlooking the fort while you’re eating.

 A budget range restaurant with a great sense of character and soul, Ravla packs a punch with flavoursome dishes that won’t hurt your wallet.

 It’s mainly Indian cuisine and again, you have incredible views while you dine.

 Most of the time when I’m travelling I have Indian veg dishes as they are cheapest and in here it’s delicious.
 They even gave me a free chai – legends!